gofr-dev/gofr/docs/advanced-guide/injecting-databases-drivers/page.md

 ```

 GoFr simplifies Cassandra integration with a well-defined interface.
 Users can easily implement any driver that adheres
 to this interface, fostering a user-friendly experience.
-This approach also promotes extensibility, allowing GoFr to work
-seamlessly with various database solutions beyond Cassandra.

 ### Example